-If you're considering purchasing your first pair of Goodyear welt shoes then you should probably know about polished leather.
-It’s used extensively in the footwear industry and by many higher-end shoe makers, including Church’s, Loake, Allan Edmond, Gucci and Prada.
-Yet it's a controversial leather and one that gets the back up of many a shoe enthusiast.
+If you are considering purchasing your first pair of Goodyear welt shoes then you should probably know about polished leather.
+It is used extensively in the footwear industry and by many higher-end shoemakers, including Church’s, Loake, Allan Edmond, Gucci and Prada.
+Yet it is a controversial leather and one that gets the back up of many a shoe enthusiast.

 What is polished leather?